lafernando/ballerina-cloud-native-middleware-workshop/README.md

 - GitHub Actions

 ### Workshop Duration and Audience
-The workshop is designed to be finished in 3 hrs.
+The workshop is designed to be finished in 5 hrs.
 The general audience consists of developers and architects.
-Basic programming knowledge in any language is required.
+Prior basic knowledge of a programming language is required.

 ---